chrisxfire/chrisxfire.github.io/content/notes/_net/linq/standard-query-operators/standard-query-operators.md

 weight: 1
 ---

-# Overview
+# overview
 The standard query operators are extension methods of `IEnumerable<T>` or `IQueryable<T>`.
 They are the static methods of the `Enumerable` and `Queryable` classes.

-# Manner of Execution
+# manner of execution
 Standard Query Operator methods can execute in *immediate* or *deferred* manner.
 If deferred, in *streaming* or *non-streaming* forms.

-## Deferred Queries
+## deferred queries
 A deferred query fetches the updated data from the data source each time query results are iterated.
 A deferred query can be forced to execute immediately with `Enumerable.ToList` or `Enumerable.ToArray`.

-# Query Operators with Equivalent Query Expression Clauses
+# query operators with equivalent query expression clauses

 | Method       | Query expression                 | Notes                                       |
 | ------------ | -------------------------------- | ------------------------------------------- |